bethanalyst/home-credit-project/README.md

 This is my home credit risk demo project.

+# In your .qmd file
+from data_preparation import run_preparation_pipeline
+# Now you can call the function directly

 # Clean and transform the application data based on your EDA findings by fixing:

 import pandas as pd